 How does the audition work?

-The Music Director auditions each singer individually, and the process generally takes less than fifteen minutes.
-Prepared music is not required for auditions.
-The time will be spent with simple vocal exercises taught during the session.
+The Music Director auditions each singer individually, usually for a few minutes per singer.
+Prepared music is not required for auditions, though we usually like to hear each student sing a short song to give them a chance to shine.
+The rest of the time will be spent with simple vocal exercises taught during the session.

 Renowned for their commanding musicianship, intelligence and interpretive abilities, the Emmy Award winning and Grammy Award nominated Philadelphia Boys Choir & Chorale has cultivated a devoted following worldwide for their highly-acclaimed concerts and recitals.
 PBCC continues to breakthrough the most rigid social, political and cultural barriers as “America’s Ambassadors of Song”.

-Performance highlights from recent years include Mayor Kenney’s Inauguration, the opening of the Barnes Foundation, the opening game of the Phillies season, a performance at Carnegie Hall, and a performance with Hugh Jackman and the Philadelphia Orchestra.
-Recent international tours include Ecuador and the Galapagos Islands, Vietnam, Cuba, China and England.
+Performance highlights from recent years include Philadelphia Mayor Kenney’s Inauguration, the opening of the Barnes Foundation, the home opening game of the Phillies season, a performance at Carnegie Hall, and a performance with Hugh Jackman and the Philadelphia Orchestra.
+Recent international tours include Ecuador and the Galapagos Islands, Vietnam, Cuba, China and Italy.

 Artistic Director Jeffrey R. Smith is a 1999 summa cum laude graduate of Ithaca College with a Bachelor of Music in Composition.
 As a pianist in much demand, Smith has played with the Philadelphia Orchestra, New Jersey Symphony, Philly POPS, and for several shows on and Off-Broadway.
-He is also assistant conductor for the Philly POPS.
 He resides in Haddon Township with his two sons, Elijah and Isaac.